11 Major Cities That Are Running Out of Water

 In 2014 and 2015, São Paulo and nearby municipalities declared “states of calamity” as water reservoirs held just 5 percent of their maximum, which was only enough to supply the city for about a month.
 Deforestation of the Amazon rainforest—which creates humidity that helps rain clouds form—was said to contribute to the low precipitation, along with poor planning from authorities.
 When the city had less than 20 days’ worth of water left, a much-needed rainfall saved the city from shutting taps off to ration water, and the crisis officially ended in 2016.
 Still, experts worry the city is using water too quickly.

 Since 2014, China has spent $76 billion on aqueducts sending water from its rain-heavy rural South to parched Beijing in the North.
 The capital city now gets about 70 percent of its water from other parts of China, thanks to the project.
 As the population continues growing and farmers lose out on their precious resources for the sake of city dwellers, experts say the country will need to keep rethinking how it uses water to keep up with demand.

 In 2014, intense droughts dried up at least six lakes around Chennai, plus took a toll on the groundwater.
-The city, which has a population of six million, was receiving only about half of the amount of the water it normally used every day.
+The city, which had a population of six million at the time, was receiving only about half of the amount of the water it normally used every day.
 Some areas had water in their pipes only once every three or four days, and the water could stay for just an hour or two.
+Still facing droughts and some manmade issues, the city of now 11 million isn't faring much better today.
 Find out how to make water drinkable in an emergency.

 Los Angeles, California, United States